melvincarvalho/userguide/README.md

 2. Click the **Preferences** tab.

 #### Role
-To streamline the options presented when viewing data, you can select your role:
-* Normal User.
-Can view all standard social views.
+The options presented to you when viewing data can be customised based on your role.
+By default, all users can view all standard social views.
+Optionally, you can select one or more role(s) that provide access to advanced views in addition to the default views:
 * Developer.
-In addition to Normal User, view Data, N3, and RDF views of the data.
+View Data, N3, and RDF views of the data.
 * Power User.
-In addition to Normal User, view additional Data Browser views such as Note Pad and Meetings.
+View additional Data Browser views such as [Note Pad](https://github.com/solid/userguide/blob/master/views/views/notepad/userguide.md) and [Meeting](https://github.com/solid/userguide/blob/master/views/meeting/userguide.md).

 To update:
-1. Select your role(s) from the Roles listbox:
+1. Select your optional role(s) from the Roles listbox:

     <img src=".gitbook/assets/Roles_Listbox.png" alt="Roles listbox" width="109">

-    Multiple Roles can be selected by holding down the Shift or Command key on your keyboard.
+    _**Tip:** Multiple Roles can be selected by holding down the Shift or Command key on your keyboard._

 2. Click off the listbox.

 _**Tip:** You need to refresh your web browser for the role changes to take affect._

+For more details on Roles, refer to the [User Roles](https://github.com/solid/userguide/blob/master/appendix/userroles.md) appendix.

 #### Manage your trusted applications